Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 22.27.39 UTC
+- WIB: Selasa, 4 Maret 2025 23.32.29 UTC
-- WITA: Selasa, 4 Maret 2025 23.27.39 UTC
+- WITA: Rabu, 5 Maret 2025 00.32.29 UTC
-- WIT: Rabu, 5 Maret 2025 00.27.39 UTC
+- WIT: Rabu, 5 Maret 2025 01.32.29 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: success
+Kategori: friendship